rodd-oss/rodengine/tasks/IMPLEMENTED.md

 - ✅ Entity registry can create, delete, and retrieve entities
 - ✅ Component tables store data in contiguous buffers; insertion/retrieval works
 - ✅ Double buffer commit atomically swaps read/write buffers; readers see consistent snapshots
-- ⚠️ Transaction log records operations (stub only)
+- ⚠️ Transaction log records operations (stub only); MPSC channel implemented
 - ✅ All modules have unit tests (>80% coverage per `cargo test`)
 - ✅ No unsafe code violations (MIRI not run but unsafe is minimal and guarded)
 - ✅ Library integrates with Tauri and can be invoked from Vue frontend